dominic-nhat-ng/dominic-nhat-ng/README.md

 <blockquote>
 <i>
-“Living your life is a long and doggy business. . . .
-And stories and books help.
-Some help you with the living itself.
-Some help you just take a break.
-The best do both at the same time.” - Anne Fine
+“You are a total stranger and you want to take my library book.” - Elizabeth Kostova
 </i>
 </blockquote>